kurethedead/Chain3Unreal/README.txt

 To use, look for GetChain3DataSubsystem in blueprint search to access the subsystem.
-You can then call its functions to modify/query the persistent state.
-Note that by default the state is loaded on game start and saved on game end.
-To override this behaviour, extend the Chain3DataSubsystem class with a blueprint, and disable the member variable booleans that trigger these behaviours.
+You can then call its functions (located in the "Chain Data" category) to modify/query the persistent state.